chinhonnang0000/asteroidgen/README.md

 Currnet bugs:
 - more to be found and be fixed.

-Last thing completed ::: main :: tier 4 unit production
+Last thing completed ::: main :: tier 5 unit production

 Work in progress, excluding bugfixes - removed from this list once completed or cancelled
-- tier 5 serpulo unit production.
 - sector 6 (mission 6) remake - phase glass walls, conduits, 3rd tier serpulo units phase version - AEGA solar panels - 1 series of turrets more overpowered than duodecs.
 - mission 7 - Heavy attacking units and enemiies that is not made by Anuke.
 - astr_default - large scatters,